AT Commander's

 You can see the hinges I fabricated in this photo.
 I originally used the inner

-lead tube from a disposable mechanical pencil, but figured
+lead tube from a disposable mechanical pencil, but ought to use styrene

 tubing from the hobby store instead (my wife got mad when I started breaking